llvm/llvm-project/clang/docs/BoundsSafety.rst

   value.
 While creating an OOB pointer is undefined behavior in C, ``-fbounds-safety`` makes it well-defined behavior.
-That is, pointer arithmetic overflow with ``__bidi_indexable`` is defined as equivalent of two’s complement integer computation, and at the LLVM IR level this means ``getelementptr`` won’t get ``inbounds`` keyword.
+That is, pointer arithmetic overflow with ``__bidi_indexable`` is defined as equivalent of two's complement integer computation, and at the LLVM IR level this means ``getelementptr`` won't get ``inbounds`` keyword.
 Accessing memory using the OOB pointer is prevented via a run-time bounds check.

 * ``__indexable`` : A pointer with this annotation becomes a wide pointer